Office of the dean

 We invite you to further explore our Faculty either by touring our website or by visiting us in person at the Faculty of Education, 77 Curry Place, Winnipeg, MB.

-Frank is an Associate Professor, Canada Research Chair of Indigenous Education, and member of the Royal Society of Canada.
-Frank is Kanienkeha’ka from Kahnawake, a community that lies just south of Tiotia’ke in the eastern region of the Rotinonshonni Confederacy.
-Frank holds an earned PhD in Educational Administration from the University of Saskatchewan.
-Frank studies indigenous education and indigenous religious and spiritual orientations.
-Frank has previously served as a classroom teacher in Northern Manitoba and in the Inner City of Winnipeg.
+Frank is a professor and is Kanienkeha’ka from Kahnawake, a community that lies just south of Tiotia’ke in the eastern region of the Haudenosaunee Confederacy.
+He holds a PhD in Educational Administration from the University of Saskatchewan.
+Frank studies Indigenous education and Indigenous religious and spiritual orientations.
+He has previously served as a classroom teacher in Northern Manitoba and in the Inner City of Winnipeg.

 The Office of the Associate Dean Indigenous Education (ADIE) will build on the existing mandates of the University of Manitoba Indigenous Senior Leadership Plan and the Faculty of Education’s Strategic Plan supporting Indigenous engagement and achievement.
 In response to the Truth and Reconciliation Commission of Canada’s Calls to Action 62-65, Education for reconciliation, the ADIE will support initiatives focused on such areas of concern as Indigenous history, epistemology, and perspectives.
 The ADIE, in consultation with the Dean, the Associate Dean Graduate and Research (ADGR) and the Associate Dean Undergraduate & Partnerships (ADUP), will support the Faculty of Education’s work as it improves our undergraduate and graduate programmes.
 The ADIE will support faculty and staff who seek to engage in work that involves Indigenous knowledges, histories and perspectives.
 This support will include overseeing such things as budget considerations, program delivery, curricular issues, admissions and student services relating to all aspects of Indigenous Education.
 The Associate Dean Indigenous Education will also engage with the Office of the Vice-President Indigenous and Senior Administration at the University of Manitoba.